phytec/doc-bsp-yocto/source/bsp/imx8/imx8mm/head.rst

 Audio
 -----

-The PEB-AV-10-Connector exists in two versions and the 1531.1 version is populated with a TI TLV320AIC3007 audio codec.
+The PEB-AV-10-Connector is populated with a TI TLV320AIC3007 audio codec.
 Audio support is done via the I2S interface and controlled via I2C.

 There is a 3.5mm headset jack with OMTP standard and an 8-pin header to connect audio devices with the AV-Connector.
 The 8-pin header contains a mono speaker,